-Admission to the M.S. in Cybersecurity and Cyber Systems program is based on the following factors: grade point average of 2.75 or higher on a scale of 4.0 on the entire last undergraduate GPA earned at the time of application, class ranking, and faculty recommendation letters.
-Although GRE scores are not required for admission, they are important to qualify for the High Achievers Tuition Rate.
-See also tuition.siuc.edu/highachievers2.html.
-The minimum TOEFL score requirement for international applicants is 550 (paper-based) or 80 (computer-based).
+Admission to the M.E. in Electrical and Computer Engineering program is based on the following factors: grade point average of 2.75 or higher on a scale of 4.0 on the entire last undergraduate GPA earned at the time of application, class ranking, and faculty recommendation letters.
+Exceptions can be made on a case-by-case basis.
+GRE scores are not required for admission.
+However, they are important to qualify for the High Achievers Tuition Rate.
+See https://tuition.siuc.edu/highachievers2.html.
+The English proficiency requirement and any applicable exemptions will be determined according to Graduate School guidelines.